emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 E-MAILiT simplifies social media services.
 We reduce clutter on webpages, and provide instant distribution of content across social networks, and communities.
 E-MAILiT allows media to become truly social, with the click of just one share button.

+Understand your audience.
+Engage your readers.
+Make more money.

 = Share Buttons =